iamakimmer/Project-3-Soccer-Hooligans-365/README.md

 * Firebase

 ## Login
-To use, create a login and
+To use, create a login and then you will be able to select a league

 ## To use locally
 Clone this repository onto your machine